FRAGMENTS OF A TOTALITARIAN DISCOURSE

 Graphite on paper, and photocopies

 This series consists of various documents and letters from former communist Czechoslovakia.
-These letters are traced in official records, among others in "Ústav pro studium totalitních režimů (ÚSTR)"/ (Institute for the Study of Totalitarian Regimes).
-I´m particularly interested in documents that have a direct connection with totalitarian practices of repression, propaganda and the typical.
+These letters are traced in official records, among others in “Ústav pro studium totalitních režimů (ÚSTR)»/ (Institute for the Study of Totalitarian Regimes).
+He is particularly interested in documents that have a direct connection with totalitarian practices of repression, propaganda, and the typical.

-One of the main axes of autocratic governments is propaganda, the model of the typical in the propaganda of a regime is an essential part of the ideological discourse, this model of the typical synthesizes, not the empirical reality, but the idealization and sublimation of values “of a regime.
+One of the main axes of autocratic governments is propaganda, the model of “the typical” in the propaganda of a regime is an essential part of ideological discourse, this model of the typical synthesizes, not empirical reality, but the idealization and sublimation of a regime’s values.
 Therefore, for such propaganda to be effective, it is necessary to repress those who stray from its strictly defined limits.